KubaJadrzak/Shopik/README.md

 ### Prerequisites:

 - This is an app created to integrate with Espago.
-You can use it only if you have access to Espago Sandbox.
+You can use it only if you have access to Espago.
 - Ruby 3.4.3 or newer
 - Rails 8 or newer
 - Node.js version 24.x or newer